tanaikech/ToolsForMCPServer/README.md

 * `comments_drive_api_list`: Use to get a list of a file's comments on Google Drive.
 * `comments_drive_api_remove`: Use to delete a comment using the "comments.delete" method of Google Drive API.
 * `convert_mimetype_of_file_on_google_drive`: Use this to convert the mimeType of files on Google Drive.
+* `create_document_body_in_google_docs`: Use to create document body in Google Docs.
+This tool puts a document text including paragraphs, tables, lists, images, horizontal rules, and page breaks using Google Apps Script.
 * `create_file_to_google_drive`: Use this to create an empty file to Google Drive.
 * `create_google_docs_from_markdown_on_google_drive`: Use to create a Google Document from a markdown format.
 * `create_schedule_on_Google_Calendar`: Use to create a new schedule (event) on Google Calendar.